 - Transparent Bridges:- These are the bridge in which the stations are completely unaware of the bridge’s existence i.e. whether or not a bridge is added or deleted from the network, reconfiguration of the stations is unnecessary.
 These bridges make use of two processes i.e. bridge forwarding and bridge learning.

 - Source Routing Bridges:- In these bridges, routing operation is performed by the source station and the frame specifies which route to follow.
 The host can discover the frame by sending a special frame called the discovery frame, which spreads through the entire network using all possible paths to the destination.

 5. Routers – A router is a device like a switch that routes data packets based on their IP addresses.
 The router is mainly a Network Layer device.
-Routers normally connect LANs and WANs together and have a dynamically updating routing table based on which they make decisions on routing the data packets.
-Router divide broadcast domains of hosts connected through it.
+Routers normally connect LANs and WANs and have a dynamically updating routing table based on which they make decisions on routing the data packets.
+The router divides the broadcast domains of hosts connected through it.

-6. Gateway – A gateway, as the name suggests, is a passage to connect two networks together that may work upon different networking models.
-They basically work as the messenger agents that take data from one system, interpret it, and transfer it to another system.
+6. Gateway – A gateway, as the name suggests, is a passage to connect two networks that may work upon different networking models.
+They work as messenger agents that take data from one system, interpret it, and transfer it to another system.
 Gateways are also called protocol converters and can operate at any network layer.
 Gateways are generally more complex than switches or routers.
-Gateway is also called a protocol converter.
+A gateway is also called a protocol converter.

 Data Communications and Networking

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.